netlab-sapienza/sherlock/README.md

 ```

 ### VirtualDisplay installation
-It is also required also X-server video frame buffer:
+It is also required X-server video frame buffer:
 ```
 sudo apt-get install xvfb
 ```